willheslam/tech-test-4410/README.md

 Negative numbers have to be described as 0 - N, there's no mod cons here (or modulo, or cons)

-I definitely spent longer on this than I should have, but I found getting AG Grid to work quite finnicky - I tried Vite which it didn't work with at all (even forcing width and height to be absolute pixel counts), so I had to try a few different bundling systems to get it to run properly.
+I definitely spent longer on this than I should have, but I found getting AG Grid to work quite finnicky - I tried Vite which it didn't work at all (even forcing width and height to be absolute pixel counts), so I had to try a few different bundlers and frameworks to get it to run properly.
 I don't know why.

 I haven't played with AG Grid much, it looks very powerful but I wonder if it's as efficient as a more focussed library could be, especially one that focussed on minimal data representation rather than rows of strings or objects.
 I didn't look at the high frequency / high performance section of the docs so perhaps there's stuff I'm missing.